dlusseau/mpa4sustainability.github.io/about.md

 <div class="other-text">
 <p>
 MPA4Sustainability will use three European case studies representing typical MPA configurations in terms of management complexity and management phases.
-1. [Cerbère-Banyuls](https://maps.app.goo.gl/Uhj41SGm8fYzVDzP7) is an old MPA which has recently been embedded within the Golfe du Lion marine park with various protection zones, managed by multiple agencies.
+1. [Cerbère-Banyuls](https://maps.app.goo.gl/Uhj41SGm8fYzVDzP7){:target="_blank" rel="noopener noreferrer"} is an old MPA which has recently been embedded within the Golfe du Lion marine park with various protection zones, managed by multiple agencies.
-2. [Madeira](https://maps.app.goo.gl/tXbK8aHit1bQmZvVA) has established one of the newest Site of Community Importance to conserve highly mobile species.
+2. [Madeira](https://maps.app.goo.gl/tXbK8aHit1bQmZvVA){:target="_blank" rel="noopener noreferrer"} has established one of the newest Site of Community Importance to conserve highly mobile species.
 Its management plan needs to be integrated with existing adjacent MPAs.
-3. A mosaic of MPAs exist in [Øresund](https://maps.app.goo.gl/QjX4qWzd5cf8xAAu5), the strait between Sweden and Denmark. Øresundsvandssamarbejdet (stakeholder consortium) is exploring the potential to create a coherent network of MPAs.
+3. A mosaic of MPAs exist in [Øresund](https://maps.app.goo.gl/QjX4qWzd5cf8xAAu5){:target="_blank" rel="noopener noreferrer"}, the strait between Sweden and Denmark. Øresundsvandssamarbejdet (stakeholder consortium) is exploring the potential to create a coherent network of MPAs.
 </p>
 </div>